 If you do decide to meet up with your ex, make sure it’s to do something fun in public like going to the cinema, a gig or an activity centre.
 Don’t agree to meet them at their house or let them come round to yours because it could lead to a lot more than being friends.
 If they suggest meeting somewhere private like their house, then it makes their intentions are pretty clear.
 Keep socialising with your ex to a limited amount of time and meet somewhere where you can leave and go home afterwards.
 Drive to meet them to avoid having a drink, which can lead to all sorts.
 (No alcohol is best — trust me)!

-08. DON’T GIVE LOYALTY TO THEM
+08. DON’T GIVE THEM ANY LOYALTY

 You might feel guilty about talking to new people or going on dating apps if you’re still in touch with your ex, but you can’t put your life on hold for someone who doesn’t want to make you a priority in theirs.
 Even if you’re talking to your ex, you can still date other people or show interest in others.
 You don’t have any loyalty to this person who broke up with you and you shouldn’t hold off in case something happens with them, because it won’t.
 And if it does, it won’t last.
 Put yourself first and start living your own life.
 Move on and focus on yourself and your future.
 The right person is out there for you, and it’s most definitely not your ex.